Local Communities Fund: Talented Athletes

 - Provide more support to athletes who face the greatest challenges – particularly athletes competing in disability / parasports who may require expensive adapted equipment, clothing, or have higher transport costs.

-Eligible athletes can now apply for grants of up to £1,000 over 12 months, to help support the costs of entering sports competitions including:
+Eligible athletes can be awarded grants of up to £1,000 over 12 months to help support the costs of entering sports competitions including:

 - Travel costs